 - Give the cornstarch/water mixture another stir and pour into the sauce, mixing quickly to thicken.

 - Stir to combine the vegetables with the sauce.
 Taste for seasoning and add salt if needed.

 - Remove the wok from the heat and stir in the sesame oil.
 Serve, sprinkling the sesame seeds over if desired.

-It is important to follow the directions when adding sauce to a stir-fry.
+- It's important to follow the directions when adding sauce to a stir-fry.
 If you add it along with the vegetables, then the vegetables will not be able to crisp up and obtain a crunchy exterior; instead, they will end up simmering in the sauce and simply get soft and mushy.
-You also want to wait to add the cornstarch slurry until after the rest of the sauce ingredients have had time to come to a boil; otherwise, the ingredients won’t blend properly and will not have a nice balance of flavors.
+You also want to wait to add the cornstarch slurry so the rest of the sauce ingredients have had time to come to a boil; otherwise, the ingredients won’t blend properly and will not have a nice balance of flavors.

 |Nutritional Guidelines (per serving)|